Shoyeb45/Java/OOP/README.md

 - The new operator requires a single argument: a call to a constructor.
 The name of the constructor provides the name of the class to instantiate

 - All classes have atleast one costructor
-- If a class does not explicitly declare any constructor then the java compiler automatically provide a no constructor called as the default constructor (Zero-parametrized constructor)
+- If a class does not explicitly declare any constructor then the java compiler automatically provide a no argument constructor called as the default constructor (Zero-parametrized constructor)

 - The default constructor will call the no-argument constructor of the super class using the `super()` call.

-Example :
+Example 2:

 - [Java Program](./encapsulation/DogExample7.java)